ThomasColliers/amethyst-fxaa/README.md

 # amethyst-fxaa - work in progress

-Sample FXAA implementation in Amethyst
+Sample FXAA implementation in Amethyst.
+Press 'f' while it's running to toggle on or off.

 ## How to run